Arpita2012/PGCS/readme.md

-#Code for Perceptually Guided Coreset Selection(PGCS)
+# Code for Perceptually Guided Coreset Selection(PGCS)
 Work accepted in ICIP 2025

-Full code to be released soon!
+Codebase to be released soon!

 ## Edit dataset-meta.json to provide path to dataset root folder